metamaden/recountmethylation_instance/README.md

 large datasets out of memory or with proper data formats.

-If you are instead obtaining data from just one or a few samples or studies from GEO, there are several more lightweight approaches available to you, including manual download of files from the website.
+If you are instead obtaining data from just one or a few samples or studies from GEO, there are several more lightweight approaches available to you, including manual download of files from the GEO website.
 Programmatic options are made available in various R/Bioconductor libraries, including functions provided in the [`GEOquery`](https://www.bioconductor.org/packages/release/bioc/html/GEOquery.html) library, as well as the `getGenomicRatioSetFromGEO()` function from the [`minfi`](http://bioconductor.org/packages/release/bioc/html/minfi.html)